Leo Flieg: Death

+Legacy

-Personal paranoia at the top of the Soviet government which underpinned the Great purge can be seen as a sufficient explanation for Flieg's conviction.
+Personal paranoia at the top of the Soviet government which underpinned the Great Purge can be seen as a sufficient explanation for Flieg's conviction.
 He was only one of many hundred Comintern workers and collaborators who fell victim to it.
 Documents from the Soviet Union that became available after 1990 disclosed a hitherto unsuspected level of involvement by leading members of the German community of exiled communists in Moscow.
 In the words of one headline that appeared in 1990, "more than a thousand German communists fell victim to the Stalin Terror, with the approval of leading comrades in the Communist Party of Germany".
 Subsequent investigation of contemporary documents suggests to some that the involvement of the leading German communist comrades probably extended beyond mere approval.

 In 2002 work undertaken on more recently studied Soviet documents led one specialist historian to point the finger at Herbert Wehner (identified in Soviet records of the time under the party name "Kurt Funk").
 Wehner returned from Soviet exile in 1946 and rose to become a leading figure in West Germany's Social Democratic Party.
 Under NKVD interrogation in the Lubyanka Building during 1937 Wehner found himself accused of joint responsibility for the arrest, in Germany, of the German party leader, Ernst Thälmann, back in 1933.
 The accusation might have been expected to have ended in Wehner's death, but it did not.
 Wehner chose to co-operate.
 He wrote for his interrogators a lengthy report entitled "Report of investigation into deeply ingrained Trotzkyite activity in the German anti-fascist movement" ("Untersuchungsbericht zur trotzkistischen Wühlarbeit in der deutschen antifaschistischen Bewegung").
 The report included the names of all the communist German political exiles in Moscow who shortly afterwards fell under suspicion of being "Trotskyites" and / or members of "counter-revolutionary groups".
 Wehner's report on Flieg included the observation that he had been characterised by party leader Ernst Thälmann as a rogue (" Er sei, so Wehner, vom Vorsitzenden Ernst Thälmann als Gauner bezeichnet worden").
-Soon after Wehner submitted his report hundreds of German communist party refugees were detained by the Soviet authorities.
+Soon after Wehner submitted his report hundreds of KPD refugees were detained by the Soviet authorities.
 For Reinhard Müller this was part of a desperate "survival strategy", which for a terrified Herbert Wehner worked in its own terms, but for which hundreds of others paid the price.
-An alternative interpretation might be that the German political exiles caught up in the Stalin purges would have been arrested anyway, and Wehner's active collusion merely facilitated the exercise.
+An alternative interpretation might be that the German political exiles caught up in the Great Purge would have been arrested anyway, and Wehner's active collusion merely facilitated the exercise.